© Barkway Players 2025

 What are the ticket prices?

-Rises in general costs have necessitated a small increase in ticket prices in 2024, although child tickets have remained unchanged.
-But buyers could avoid the increase by booking an Earlybird ticket , available only until 10 January.
+Rises in general costs will necessitate a small increase in ticket prices in 2025, although child tickets have remained unchanged.
+But a limited number of Earlybird tickets will be available for each performance so those who book early can avoid the price increase.
 Because of the significant costs of our online ticketing platform, we have to maintain the 50p per ticket booking fee introduced in 2022.
-So the total prices for all shows booked after 10 January will be £9.50 for adults and £5.50 for under 16s.

 How can I get involved?